-→ BCLK Clock Control
+→ BCLK/PCle Clock Control

-Allows you to manually set the CPU base clock in 1 MHz increments.
+Allows you to manually set the CPU base clock and PCIe bus frequency in 1 MHz increments.
 (Default: Auto)

 Important: It is highly recommended that the CPU frequency be set in accordance with the CPU specifications.